m-aparna/Green-Buddy/README.md

 ## 🚀Modules/Packages/library:

-- **Requests:** This module allows sending HTTP requests using python
+- **Requests:** This module allows sending HTTP requests from python

             pip install requests

-- **Collections:** It is a built-in module, there is no need to install it.The collection Module in Python provides different types of containers.
+- **Collections:** t is a built-in module (No installation is required).
+The collection Module in Python provides different types of containers.
 A Container is an object that is used to store different objects and provide a way to access the contained objects and iterate over them.

   In this project we have used Counter().